Who Makes Pinball Machines in 2023? A Guide to All the Pinball Manufacturers Making Modern Pinball Games

 Multimorphic is known for their unique take on Pinball machine production with their P3 gaming platform.
 Multimorphic began life in 2009 as a hobbyist control system that would allow pinball fans the ability to run custom code on existing machines.
 The popularity of this control board, called the P-ROC, would eventually enable founder Gerry Stellenberg the ability to start producing full games starting in 2012, with its first production run completing in 2017.

 While a lot of pinball manufacturers talk a big game about bringing innovation to pinball, Multimorphic is one of the few that can walk the talk.
 The P3 is more of a platform for pinball than a single machine.
 The P3 features a modular design, which allows owners the ability to play multiple games on a single machine.
-Some games come with swappable playfield modules, while others are more software focused and work with a single playfield module.
+Some games come with swappable playfield modules, while others are more software focused and work with any playfield module.

 The P3 uses a large 1080P display as the lower game playfield, as opposed to the more traditional all wood construction of most pinball machines.
-This design approach is what allows users to play different games on the same machine, and brings a level of interactivity that can't be found with other manufacturers.
+This design approach is what allows users to play different games on the same machine, and brings a level of interactivity that can't be found with other pinball machine manufacturers.

 Until the release of Weird Al's Museum of Natural History, P3's have had mostly niche appeal.
 That said, Multimorphic enjoys largely positive word of mouth from owners and those who have tried a game for the first time.
-The P3 is built to be easier to repair and upgrade than most pinball machines, making it a potentially good pick for a first time owner.
+The P3 is built to be easier to repair and upgrade than most pinball machines, making it a potentially good pick for a first time pinball owner.

 Dutch Pinball is a newer manufacturer that is steeped in controversy.
 Best known for their Big Lebowski themed machine, which has been in and out of production since about 2017, Dutch Pinball only began releasing machines to the public in earnest in 2022.
 This renewed production effort came several years after numerous problems with their first game which at one point caused Dutch Pinball's owners to notify pre-order customers that production on their games would not be completed, triggering a slew of legal problems and community backlash for the nascent company.